Lexicography • Etymology • Wordcraft • Lexicographical Art

 Lexical Layers (Conceptual Model)

-Words are not singular objects but multi-layered entities that can be approached through form, meaning, history, usage, imagery, and interpretation.
+Words are not singular objects but multi-layered entities that can be approached through form, meaning, history, usage, imagery, design, and interpretation.

 Form & Identity